Returning to School September 2021

 If driving is unavoidable, please try to park at a distance and walk the last part of the journey, to avoid parking very close to the school.

-School will be maintaining a one-way system drop off zone on Glenmead Road.
+Encouraged by your positive feedback, School will be continuing the one-way system drop off zone on Glenmead Road.
 Vehicles will come on to Glenmead Road via Meadthorpe and go off via Dyas Road.
-One-way signs along our school perimeter fence will act as a reminder to families.

-If travel on public transport is unavoidable, follow the latest safety advice.
+If travelling on public transport is unavoidable, follow the latest safety advice.

 Support for pupils and families

-We do not underestimate how difficult the recent months have been for us all and many families have suffered greatly during the coronavirus pandemic.
-We recognise the need to focus on pupils’ emotional wellbeing as well as their return to learning and will be focusing on that in the summer term.
-Mrs Harper and Mrs Pidgeon will continue to offer pastoral support to our children and can offer Early Help on request.
+We do not underestimate how difficult the last year or so has been.
+Many families have suffered greatly during the coronavirus pandemic.
+We recognise the need to focus on pupils’ emotional wellbeing as well as their learning recovery and will be continuing to focus on that on their return to school in September.